boyleo/foot-work-documents/documents/usage.md

 When your locomotion cycle is on zero plane, you can just specify the ground object, frames and and each IK bones, then click Snap to Ground.

-When you want to change the ground object, change to Refference object to the current ground object, and put the new ground object in Ground Object box. or just leave it empty, to bring the character back to zero plane.
+When you want to change the ground object, change to Reference object to the current ground object, and put the new ground object in Ground Object box. or just leave it empty, to bring the character back to zero plane.

 There's one Advance option called Raycast Distance.
 This is the starting point of the raycast in  global Z axis to find ground object below this point.
 Must be higher than ground object height or the raycast will fail to find the ground.